 Broad Benchmark Indices

-S&P DJI’s China indices offer extensive coverage, including over 4,000 securities across all segments of the Chinese equity market.
+S&P DJI’s China indices offer extensive coverage, tracking over 5,000 securities across all segments of the Chinese equity market.

-In December 2013, S&P DJI expanded its existing A-share index offerings with the launch of the S&P China A BMI.
-At the same time, we introduced the S&P Total China BMI, combining A-shares with offshore listings, in order to provide a comprehensive view of the Chinese equity market.
+In December 2013, S&P DJI expanded its existing A-share index offerings with the launch of the S&P China A Domestic BMI.
+At the same time, we introduced the S&P China All-Shares, combining A-shares with offshore listings, in order to provide a comprehensive view of the Chinese equity market.
 Both indices are constructed based on the well-known S&P Global BMI (Broad Market Index) methodology.
+Today we offer a variety of China benchmarks for both domestic and foreign market participants, including or excluding sanctioned securities and applying foreign ownership limits and reduced A-share inclusion rates as applicable.

 Investors interested in China’s stock market often cite its growth and potential opportunity for future appreciation.
 S&P DJI creates tools designed to help market participants measure the growth of this dynamic market, providing transparent, market-representative indices comprised of liquid constituents that are easy to replicate and designed to support financial products.